 - I don’t need to replace the items in my wardrobe with ethical pieces—I can wear what I have until they pieces are worn out (and then mend them!).

-- I don’t need new fancy silicone bags—I can use the jars and cloth bags we already have (and wash and reuse the plastic bags that we haven’t managed to avoid).
+- I don’t need new fancy silicone bags—I can use the jars and cloth bags I already have (and wash and reuse the plastic bags that I haven’t managed to avoid).

 - I don’t need a travel cutlery set—I can just use a napkin and utensils that I have around the house.